-II-B. Physical resources and clinical sites enable the program to fulfill its mission, goals, and expected outcomes.
-Adequacy of physical resources and clinical sites is reviewed periodically, and resources are modified as needed.
+II-B. Physical resources enable the program to fulfill its mission, goals, and expected outcomes.
+Adequacy of physical resources is reviewed periodically, and resources are modified as needed.

-Elaboration: Physical space and facilities (e.g., faculty and staff work space, classrooms, meeting areas) are sufficient and configured in ways that enable the program to achieve its mission, goals, and expected outcomes.
+Elaboration: Physical space and facilities (e.g., faculty and staff workspace, classrooms, laboratories, meeting areas) are sufficient and configured in ways that enable the program to achieve its mission, goals, and expected outcomes.
 Equipment and supplies (e.g., computing, laboratory, and teaching-learning materials) are sufficient to achieve the program's mission, goals, and expected outcomes.
-The program is responsible for ensuring adequate physical resources and clinical sites.
-Clinical sites are sufficient, appropriate, and available to achieve the program's mission, goals, and expected outcomes.
+The program is responsible for providing adequate physical resources.

-A defined process is used to determine currency, availability, accessibility, and adequacy of resources (e.g., clinical simulation, laboratory, computing, supplies, and clinical sites), and modifications are made as appropriate.
+A defined process is used to determine currency, availability, accessibility, and adequacy of resources (e.g., clinical simulation, laboratory, computing, supplies), and modifications are made as appropriate.